Coprosmo/search/README.rst

 search contains and runs several different search algorithms on desired problems/domains

-Description
+Running experiments
 ===========

-Module is runnable via the __main__.py file in src, given a hardcoded config file which details domain, algorithms, heuristics, and problems.
-Results are to be saved to the logs folder.
+Until command-line parsing is implemented, running application is as simple as running search/src/__main__.py Search is configurable via a config file in the experiements directory.

+In the current version, a-star and b-sharp are available for experiments on the unit-cost pancake domain.

 Note